YH-Chen1225/EPP_Final/README.md

 #Fourth, operating the project
 pytask

-#Fifth(optional), if there is any package that did not be install, please install the package according to the error message
+#Fifth(optional), if there is any package that did not be installed, please install the package according to the error message in the anaconda powershell
-pip install package_name #in the anaconda powershell
+pip install package_name
 ```

 ## Abstract